MoonlightBoyk/Reinforce-Learning/Chapter3/Answers.md

 Ex3.4

 The ruturn wuold be ![equation](http://www.sciweavers.org/tex2img.php?eq=%5Cgamma%5Ek&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=0) , k is the number of time steps before failure.
 But the continuing formulation will contain other episodes and the k on the exponent in future episodes would take the time step in the former episodes into account.
 I am confused.
 Since the rewards would be given after each epsisodes.
 Why there is a reward associated with each time step in the episodic view?

+Ex3.5

+I don't think I have given the effective info to the agent.
+Say if the maze is simple enough, it will always find a way out by random trials.
+So the agent gets the reward every time and doesn't need to make any change.
+It would keep trying randomly and thus show no evidence of learning.